-From the Peak to Central on foot, magnificent views from a jungle setting and see where the anonymous rich folk live
+From Victoria Peak to Central on foot, magnificent views from a jungle setting and see where the anonymous rich folk live

 My suggested walk down from the Peak includes going along Barker Road where you can get some magnificent alternative Hong Kong views.

 The popular route down from the Peak is to take the path underneath the Peak Tower which leads to Old Peak Road, this path is very steep and frankly hard work...